 Winter blankets should not be worn unless thin skinned or body clipped.
 A lighter sheet is better for shipping, even when its cold.

 I have been asked to take large amounts of hay, tack, stable supplies, household items, carts and so forth.
 The only way any of this is possible, is for the client to book an additional stall at full rate for these items.
 This is sometimes a great idea for those that are moving and will have limited space in a moving van or trailer.
 I have had folks in the past, charter the entire trailer for the horses, stable supplies and a few crates of animals.
-This is rare but possible on a charter only.
+This is rare and possible on a charter only.

 Small animal transport, including dogs, are not part of services offered on shared hauls.
-There are other companies that offer this service.

 Travel time takes longer for a trailer and a shared trip takes even longer, then it would if travelling by car.
 Google Maps is great for mileage but the drive times are unrealistic.
 Loading, unloading, rest stops, fuel, road conditions, poor loaders, unprepared clients.....all must be factored in.
-In general, I like to ensure the days are limited to 12 hours.
+In general, I like to ensure the days are limited to 13 hours.
 I avoid picking up and delivering horses in the middle of the night.

 Breakdowns and unforeseen circumstances do happen on occasion.
 I will always complete the trip OR find another reputable transporter to help.
 I do not leave people in the lurch - this is not my style and take great pride in conducting good business.